Edited by Sean Geer

 A second common weasel word that that has had a deep and deeply destructive impact on global art theory is abstraction.
 I shall have a lot more to say about this subject in a future essay, but it's worth dipping into it now as part of our broader discussion about confusing terminology.
 The intellectually governed western mind, with its preference for rational and ideally binary choices, insists on asking either/or questions.
 Is it figurative or abstract?
 It can't be both, according to western theory.
 So the term is taken to mean an absence of subject matter at the surface of visual art.
 A great deal of exciting artistic exploration arose out of this approach, but the innovation of binary abstraction (as opposed to recognisable subject matter) was merely a skirmish in the western revolution, not its underlying aim.
 Even our most revolutionary artists were brought up with western minds which preferred precise intellectual definitions over nebulous ideas – the explanation took precedence over the experience.

 Chinese artists took an altogether different view.
 In a culture where philosophy and religious beliefs tended to foster a more syncretic mind, they were far less inclined to a focus on simple binary truths.
-As the high arts evolved to include calligraphy and painting – the former during the latter part of the Han dynasty (206 BCE – 220 CE), the latter as a gradual evolution between about the fourth and tenth centuries – Chinese artists approached abstraction not by rejecting surface subject matter, but by shifting their focus to the inner languages of pictorial art.
+As the high arts evolved to include calligraphy and painting – the former during the latter part of the Han dynasty (206 BCE – 220 CE), the latter as a gradual evolution between about the fourth and twelfth centuries – Chinese artists approached abstraction not by rejecting surface subject matter, but by shifting their focus to the inner languages of pictorial art.
 They expressed abstraction through form, line, colour and texture without being compelled to reject subject matter; to do otherwise would have seemed as unnecessary as choosing which leg to walk on.
 This was a deeply intuitive approach, shared across widely differing artists and long periods of time.

 If we read 14th-century Chinese paintings for their surface subject matter alone, we are missing a great deal of the profundity of meaning.
 As an example, Ni Zan (1301-1374 CE), one of the great masters of the Yuan dynasty, seems to have spent most of his life painting ink versions of landscapes often barely distinguishable from each other as subject matter.
 His focus was on brushwork and the colour and textural potential of ink, manipulating abstract expressive brushwork to create his landscapes.
 But his landscapes weren't the message, they were the messenger.